Roque Santa Cruz: 2008–09 season

 Following a successful 2007–08 campaign, there was much transfer speculation surrounding Santa Cruz at the start of the 2008–09 Premier League.
 However, he signed a four-year contract with Blackburn in August to end the speculation.
 Prior to the start of the 2008–09 season, Blackburn signed Roque's younger brother, Julio, who had arrived from Paraguayan Primera División side Cerro Porteño.
 He scored his first goal of the 2008–09 season in round 1 in a 3–2 away victory against Everton on 16 August.
 His second goal of the season came on 27 September in a 2–1 away win against Newcastle United.
 During the fourth round of the 2008–09 Football League Cup, he scored in Blackburn's 2–1 win against Sunderland on 12 November, he was substituted onto the field for Andy Haworth in the 62nd minute and scored in the 65th minute.

-During an away fixture against Portsmouth in December, Santa Cruz's front door was forced open and his house was raided by three thugs who held his wife, Giselle, at knifepoint to her throat.
+During an away fixture against Portsmouth in December 2008, Santa Cruz's front door was forced open and his house was raided by three men who held his wife, Giselle, at knifepoint to her throat.
 His children were forced into a downstairs room while the robbers searched the house upstairs with his wife as she was forced her to hand over thousands of pounds worth of jewellery.
 Santa Cruz's house was less than a mile from Liverpool winger Jermaine Pennant's mansion, which was attacked by ram-raiders the day before.

 On 6 December, he scored in Blackburn's 3–1 loss against Liverpool.
 He became a target for Manchester City following their takeover by the billionaire Abu Dhabi United Group.
 In January 2009, they had bids of £12 million and £16 million rejected by Blackburn, with the club stating it would take £25 million for them to even consider selling their star striker.
 On 2 February 2009, City failed to meet the reported £25 million asking price.
 During the fifth round of the 2008–09 FA Cup, he scored within 90 seconds to give Blackburn the lead in their 2–2 draw against Coventry City on 14 February.
 He scored his fourth and final goal of the 2008–09 season in a 2–1 away loss against Manchester United on 21 February.
 On 20 April, there were rumours that he was planning to leave Rovers after the 2008–09 season, less than 12 months after signing a new deal with the Premier League club, although he denied these rumours, saying that they were "lost in translation".
 Blackburn finished on the season in 15th position of the Premier League table with 41 points; Santa Cruz scored just 4 goals in 20 league appearances.